nausicaan/socket/README.md

 # Socket

-Socket is a duo of Ansible playbooks which, together with multiple Ruby scripts, gather and save data relating to the working state of all WordPress plugins.
+Socket is an Ansible playbook which, together with multiple Ruby scripts, gathers and compiles data relating to the working state of all WordPress plugins.

 ![Socket](socket.webp)